semaphoreci/docs/docs/ci-cd-environment/self-hosted-agents-overview.md

 ## Available toolbox features

 The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts and checking out your code.
-Some of these features are tied to our hosted system, and will not be available on self hosted agents.
+Some of these features are tied to our hosted system, and will not be available on self-hosted agents.

 | Feature                                     | Available | Notes                                  |
 |---------------------------------------------|-----------|----------------------------------------|